KIMB-technologies/TaskTimeTerminateServer/README.md

 5. The data for the device will be available in the Webinterface (and through the API).

 ### Export from Server
-One may use any device of an account.
+One may use any device of an account, but the device will only get data from other devices and no data from itself.
+(So create a new device for a full export!)

 1. Run `php ./imexport/export.php`
 2. Type credentials of device when prompted